YashUpadhyay0456/eth-avax_mod3_assessmet/README.md

 5. owner: The address of the contract owner.
 balances: A mapping of addresses to their respective token balances.
 ### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details